-Although having an unlimited budget to dress up our may sound appealing, the truth is, there are ways to get the look you love even when saving money.
-We spoke recently about the trend of comparison in our digital world and how we may wish for those beautiful architectural features we see in magazines or we may wish we had all the latest trendy products.
+Although having an unlimited budget to dress up our dining room may sound appealing, the truth is, there are ways to get the look you love even when saving money.
+We may wish for those beautiful architectural features we see in magazines or we may wish we had all the latest trendy products.
 But, most of us do live in the real world and we may have modest budgets to update our homes.

 This, of course, doesn’t mean you can’t have a dining room that you feel proud to invite guests to – or simply enjoy using for family meals.
 It just means prioritising those things that are more important and saving on others.
 But what items should you be giving more of your budget to?
 Where should you save and where should you splurge when designing your dining room?
 Read on to find out…